datavis-tech/topologica/README.md

 The above example sets two properties at once, `firstName` and `lastName`.
 When this is invoked, all dependencies of `fullName` are defined, so `fullName` is synchronously computed.

-If a property in `stateChange` is equal to its previous value using strict equality (`===`), it is not considered changed, and reactive functions that depend on it will _not_ be invoked.
+If a property in `stateChange` is equal to its previous value using strict equality (`===`), it is _not_ considered changed, and reactive functions that depend on it will _not_ be invoked.
 You should therefore use only [immutable update patterns](https://redux.js.org/recipes/structuringreducers/immutableupdatepatterns) when changing objects and arrays.

+If a property in `stateChange` is not equal to its previous value using strict equality (`===`), it _is_ considered changed, and reactive functions that depend on it _will_ be invoked.
+This can be problematic if you're passing in callback functions and defining them inline in each invocation.
+For this case, consider defining the callbacks once, and passing in the same reference on each invocation ([example](https://vizhub.com/curran/27c261085d8a48618c69f7983672903b)), so that the strict equality check will succeed.

 <a name="get" href="#get">#</a> <i>dataflow</i>.<b>get</b>()
 Gets the current state of all properties, including derived properties.